gonuco/aion.erc.contract/audit/code-review-trs/Savings.md

 	 * after lock(), once all of the bonus tokens are send to this contract,
 	 * and multiMint has been called.
 	 */
-	function start(uint _startBlockTimestamp) onlyOwner initialized preStart {
+	// BK Ok - Only owner can execute once at the start function start(uint _startBlockTimestamp) onlyOwner initialized preStart {
+	    // BK Ok
 		startBlockTimestamp = _startBlockTimestamp;
+		// BK Ok
 		total = token.balanceOf(this);
 	}